srand/jolt/docs/guides.rst

   .. literalinclude:: ../docker/swarm/jolt.yaml
     :language: yaml

+The two Jolt workers are configured through the ``worker.conf`` file:

+  .. literalinclude:: ../docker/swarm/worker.conf
+    :language: yaml

-The Jolt workers are configured through the worker.conf file.
-It enables the AMQP and HTTP plugins.
-The hidden ``amqp-worker`` command provided by the plugin will connect to the configured AMQP message broker and start processing execution requests.
+This configuration enables the AMQP and HTTP plugins.
+The hidden Jolt ``amqp-worker`` command enabled by the AMQP plugin will connect to the configured message broker and start processing execution requests.
 The HTTP plugin will store the resulting artifacts on the configured HTTP server.
 Jolt clients can then download these artifacts to the local host.
 In the example, a simple local Docker volume is used as server storage for the artifacts.
 In a real deployment, you probably want to use something else.

-  .. literalinclude:: ../docker/swarm/worker.conf
-    :language: yaml

 To deploy the system into a swarm, run: